adr1enbe4udou1n/blog/content/posts/21-a-beautiful-gitops-day-11/index.md

 {{< /highlight >}}

-We simply have to add multiple host like `postgresql-primary.postgres,postgresql-read.postgres` for the RO connection string and enable LB mode with `Load Balance Hosts=true`.
+We simply have to add multiple hosts like `postgresql-primary.postgres,postgresql-read.postgres` for the RO connection string and enable LB mode with `Load Balance Hosts=true`.

-Once deployed, relaunch a load test with K6 and admire the DB load balancing in action on both storage servers with `htop` or directly compute pods by namespace in Grafana.
+Once deployed, relaunch a load test with K6 and admire the DB load balancing in action on both storage servers with `htop` or directly on compute pods by namespace dashboard in Grafana.

 [![Gafana DB load balancing](grafana-db-lb.png)](grafana-db-lb.png)